LavenderFive/aptos-ansible/README.md

 **Warning:** Due to the sensitive nature of this file, it should **NEVER** be exposed publicly, or checked into version control.
 For that reason, it is in .gitignore.

-#### 2. install dependencies
+#### 2. run playbook
 ```sh
 ansible-playbook main.yml -e target=aptos_mainnet
 ```

-This will install dependencies (aptos cli, docker, python, etc.) on the target machine.
+After this, the public node should be syncing.

 ### network_upgrade.yml playbook
 This will:

 1. check if the node is already at the appropriate version
+2. if it's not on the correct version, upgrade to latest
 2. download the latest docker image
 3. restart the process with the newest image